 The calling party might not even be described by name; the name is not important.
 And sometimes it can be distracting.
 Frank may be calling Jane, but he might be using Ralph's telephone.
-What is important is the port through which the calling party accesses the system as shown in figure 5.
+What is important is the port through which the calling party accesses the system.